unicorn-wg/ohttp-charter/README.md

 data or telemetry submission, and special-purpose API calls such as Safe Browsing.
 In such application deployments, the relationship between client, server, and cooperating proxy is typically configured out-of-band.
-General purpose HTTP applications such as web browsing are not in scope for the Oblivious HTTP protocol.
+General purpose HTTP applications such as web browsing are not in scope for the Oblivious HTTP protocol, which requires explicit new server support.
+Transport-level proxies such as HTTP CONNECT or MASQUE are a more appropriate mechanism for those use cases, as they allow connecting to unmodified servers.

 The OHTTP working group will define the Oblivious HTTP protocol, a method of encapsulating HTTP requests and responses that provides protected, low-latency